As ironic as it sounds, companies can be crushed by their own growth. Quick growth is what every businessman craves for his/her business.

 Not only working capital, but also your business could need more money to purchase better equipment, more tools, look for premium raw material providers, hire more employees, and invest in your supply chain.
 Some of the options you have are:

-- Restructuring your existing debt
+- Restructuring your existing debt with the help of scottish trust deed.

 - Opting for short term loans which typically can be obtained between 3 to 12 months.